What is 52 Scenes in 52 Weeks?

 Must I use the prompt?

-Yes, but it is only meant to kickstart your writing.
+The prompt is meant to kickstart your writing.
 You do not have to use it in the scene.
 It’ll help you most when you are stuck.
+If you have a scene idea you do not need to use it.

 What is the word count for 52 Scenes?